hungcq/knowledge-repo/it/microservices-patterns/terms.md

 - Service registry: database of network locations of an app's service instances
 - Message broker: an intermediary through which all messages flow (sender -> broker -> receiver)
 - Transactional messaging: publish messages as part of a transaction that updates the DB
+- State machine:
-- State machine: consist of a set of states and transitions between states that are triggered by events.
-Each transition can have an action.
+  - Consist of a set of states and transitions between states that are triggered by events
+  - Each transition can have an action
 - Anomaly: when a trans reads of writes data in a way that wouldn't if trans were executed once at a time
 - Countermeasure: saga design strategy that deal with the lack of isolation
+- Domain driven design (DDD): a refinement of object oriented design to develop complex business logic
+- Aggregate (in DDD):
+  - A cluster of domain objects within a boundary that can be treated as a unit
+  - Consist of a root entity and possibly one or more other entities and value objects
+- Domain event (in DDD): sth happened to an agg (eg state change)

 - Strangler app: new app consisting of microservices, developed by implementing new functionality as services and extracting services from the monolith